Dallas Cowboys News: Earl Thomas Is Still On The Radar Despite No Trade Happening Yet

 As the NFL Draft was approaching, there was a lot of talk going on that the Cowboys were going to pull off a trade for the All-Pro safety.
 Actually, the Cowboys first approached the Seahawks about a trade for Thomas at the NFL Scouting Combine in February, but nothing has come of all the talk and speculation.

 Now, teams are gearing up for training camp this summer and Earl Thomas is still a member of the Seattle Seahawks.
-That doesn’t mean the Dallas Cowboys have stopped looking at him, though, and trying to think of a way to get him into a uniform with s star on his helmet.
+That doesn’t mean the Dallas Cowboys have stopped looking at him, though, and trying to think of a way to get him into a uniform with a star on his helmet.

 The Seattle Seahawks are still trying to figure out exactly what to do with Thomas, but Sporting News reports that the Cowboys and other teams are watching their moves closely.